Reducing Disk Usage

 Besides the above methods to save on disk space, another very easy and convenient way to save on disk space is to store the files elsewhere.
 Compact disks and DVDs are high capacity disks from which you can burn and retrieve data.
 All the computers in the labs, as well as faculty and staff machines, have a CD or DVD burner and software.
 Best practice is to keep a second copy of any important files on a different CD or DVD.

-USB flash drives come in many sizes, from 1GB to 64GB (and probably more).
+USB flash drives come in many sizes.
 Consider storing files you want to keep on a flash drive.

 Another place to store files is local storage.
 Local storage on Linux is the /var/tmp directory; on Windows it is the D: drive.
 If you are working in the computing labs, don’t use local storage for important data and files, because the D:\ drives on Windows and the /var/tmp drives on Linux are cleaned (all contents removed) periodically to prevent them from being full.
 To access these drives, you must also be logged into that machine.
 Use local storage for files that you want to use now but not in the future, or files you can easily recreate if necessary.